apache/lucene/lucene/distribution/src/binary-release/README.md

   Third-party binary modules required to run Lucene Luke.
 * `licenses/`
   Third-party licenses and notice files.

+Please note that this package does not include all the binary dependencies of all Lucene modules.
+Up-to-date dependency information for each Lucene module is published to  Maven central (as Maven POMs).

 To review the documentation, read the main documentation page, located at:
 `docs/index.html`